Skip to main content

 Career tips

-Do your research and make sure that your demo mixes fit in with a venue's music policy or the type of music on a radio station's playlist.
+Do your research and make sure that you target your demo mixes to match a venue's music policy, audience or type of music on a radio station's playlist.

 Further information

-You can get more advice about becoming a DJ from:
+You can get more advice about working as a DJ from:

 You can also find out more about working in creative careers from Discover Creative Careers.